Gandhi Teerth

 Gandhi Teerth (Gandhi Research Foundation) is a research institution and museum on Mahatma Gandhi, in Jalgaon, Maharashtra, India.
-Its initiated and promoted by the Gandhi Foundation.
-This is located 60 km away from Ajanta Caves.
+Located 60 km away from Ajanta Caves.
 It was established on 25 March 2012.
+It's initiated and promoted by the Gandhi Foundation.

 Gandhi Research Foundation (GRF), was inaugurated by President of India, Pratibha Patil on 25 March 2012.
 It was founded by Bhavarlal Jain.

-The structure was built sustainable and scientifically in Jodhpur stone, under a green norms in view to last for centuries.
-Includes auditorium, an amphitheater, meeting / classrooms and guest houses.
+The structure was built in Jodhpur stone.
+It includes an auditorium, an amphitheatre, meeting/classrooms and guest houses.

 The library and archives have specially treated preserved historic documents for researchers on Gandhiji.
 There is a shop having Khadi clothing, handmade gift items and Gandhian literature.

 About Gandhi Museum

-Museum building has 30 interactive segments, which equipped with Audiovisual Systems, Touch screen, Bio-scope, etc. describing Mahatma Gandhi.
-It has multi lingual audio guided, air-conditioned museum, on the life and works of Mahatma Gandhi.
+Museum building has 30 interactive segments, which equipped with Audiovisual Systems, touch screen, Bio-scope, etc. describing Mahatma Gandhi.
+It has a multilingual audio guided, air-conditioned museum, on the life and works of Mahatma Gandhi.
 It takes approx 2 hours 30 minutes time led by amiable guides.